 There is a collective body of workers that is recognised, and that can undertake collective representation and bargaining (one additional point)

 The Fairwork Scoring System entails that each Fairwork Principle is divided into two thresholds.
-Accordingly, for each Principle, the scoring system allows one ‘basic point’ to be awarded corresponding to the first threshold, and an additional ‘advanced point’ to be awarded corresponding to the second threshold.
-The advanced point under each Principle can only be awarded if the basic point for that Principle has been awarded.
-The thresholds specify the evidence required for a platform to receive a given point.
+Accordingly, for each Principle, the scoring system allows a first point to be awarded corresponding to the first threshold, and an additional second point to be awarded corresponding to the second threshold.
+The second point under each Principle can only be awarded if the first point for that Principle has been awarded.